-Start by making your buttermilk, combine milk and lemon, set aside.
+Vegan buttermilk: Start by making your buttermilk, combine milk and lemon, set aside for 10 minutes or so.
 This allows them time to mingle.

-Combine the flour, baking powder, baking soda, sugar, salt and chia seeds in large mixing bowl, give a good stir to combine and distribute the seeds.
-Add buttermilk and lemon zest, mix well.
+Make batter: Whisk together the flour, baking powder, baking soda, sugar, salt and chia seeds in medium mixing bowl, give a good stir to combine and distribute the seeds.
+Pour in the buttermilk, vanilla, and lemon zest, mix well.

-Add oil to griddle, pour batter on to griddle (I like to use a 1/4 cup measuring cup for scooping batter, this way they are uniform in size).
-Cook until bubbles form on top or edges, and flip…usually about 2-3 minutes per side, depending on your griddle/skillet.
+Scoop and pour: Using a 1/4 or 1/3 measuring cup, scoop and pour batter on to griddle.
+Cook until bubbles form on top or edges, and flip, usually about 3 minutes per side, depending on your griddle/skillet.
 Repeat until batter is gone.

 Serve with strawberries (or other berries of choice) and pure maple syrup.

 Makes about 6 pancakes